Sidd6737/Projects/README.md

 # Projects
-All the school projects I have done
+This is the list of all the projects I have completed

+1. Meltdown and Spectre